 "When a motorcycle gang learns about Ralph and the suit, they grab Bill and force Ralph to help them get back at the Sheriff who humiliated them."

-On this day in 1986 (in the U.S.), The Adventures of the Galaxy Rangers aired "Changeling."
+On this day in 1986 (in the U.S.), The Adventures Of The Galaxy Rangers aired "Changeling."
 Officially, this (technically) served as the program's fiftieth (they were aired wildly out of order), and here's the plot summary from IMDB.com:

 "Deltoid Prison Rock is taken over by the General who plans on using it to start a new campaign.
 Gooseman is sent in undercover to the prison to deactivate the prison's self-destruct."